danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 Furthermore, the `UITextView` and `NSTextView` APIs differ quite a bit.
 For instance, to get and set the attributed string, `UITextView` has an `attributedText` property, while `NSTextView` has an `attributedString()` function to get the string and an optional `textStorage` property to change it.

-To bridge the platform differences, we can extend the views with additional properties, to make them get the same APIs.
-I also prefer to use protocols to enforce that we've done this correctly.
+To bridge these platform differences, we can extend the views with additional properties, to get the same APIs.
+I personally prefer to use protocols to enforce that this is done correctly.
 For these views, let's add a `RichTextViewRepresentable` protocol:

 ```swift
 public protocol RichTextViewRepresentable {